rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 the assets in your account.
 The recovery process isn't easy, but losing all your data is worse.

-To greatly increase the chance of recovering assets deleted by a bad actor, you can choose to have an offsite copy of one Cloud Files container for each backup configuration that you want to protect.
+To significantly increase the chance of recovering assets deleted by a bad actor, you can choose to have an offsite copy of one Cloud Files container for each backup configuration that you want to protect.
 (Some hints for how to find these containers are detailed below.)
 In this context, *offsite* refers to a